Blakeroband/Module7-repo/README generator.md

   https://img.shields.io/badge/License-MIT-yellow.svg

   ## Description
-  this is a README generator it allows the user to generate a readme file of professional quality based on user input
+  this project generates a readme based off of user input to questions the application prompts the user

   ## Table of Contents
   - [installation](#installation)